A slowing nautical industry

 Exports account for 76.8% of French production, a figure that is increasing year on year.
 In fact, 9 out of 10 boats are destined for international markets "This figure is explained by the quality of the products, but also by the fact that the French market is not very buoyant compared to the international market", explains the President of FIN.

-Yves Lyon-Caen added that "the industry is living at the rhythm of these shows and that there are fairly strong continuities of previous trends.
-Thus, continental Europe is well oriented, the British trend is suffering from the stress of Brexit and the North American continent is slowing down.
-The landscape is tending to slow down somewhat with some market segments that may be more impacted than others (sail, engine, monohull, multihull...)."
+Yves Lyon-Caen added that "The industry is living in step with these shows and there are fairly strong continuities from previous trends.
+Continental Europe is doing well, the British trend is suffering from the stress of Brexit and the North American continent is slowing down.
+The landscape is tending towards a certain slowdown with some market segments that may be more impacted than others (sailing, motor, monohull, multihull...)"

 The 3 main challenges of the nautical industry

-2 - Winning new customers
+2 - Conquering new customers

-From beach to sailing
+From the beach to the sail

 3 - Employment: winning the battle for attractiveness and new qualifications

 The manual trades are attracting fewer and fewer young people and nearly forty building sites and companies are having difficulty recruiting, both for traditional trades - electrician, mechanic... - and more specific trades - laminator...

 "We need to ensure the generational succession that's affecting all industries and the retirement of all those who came into our industries in the '70s and '80s."